andreaaspesidev/concept-os/docs/KernelUpdateSupport.md

 Generation is important to avoid dangling calls, where a caller is about to invoke a component that is actually crashed: some mutable state is lost, without that the caller can possibly know - without the generation number.
 Each of these calls is faulted, and the caller must explicitly issue a syscall to get the new generation number for that component.

 ### Component ID Evolution
-Mature components will always be identified by the ID contained in their HBF descriptor (called **Nominal ID**), but a young component, introduced when the system is still live, will obtain the fixed ID `1023`.
+Mature components will always be identified by the ID contained in their CBF descriptor (called **Nominal ID**), but a young component, introduced when the system is still live, will obtain the fixed ID `1023`.
 *With `1024` the maximum theoretically supported number of components of the system (2^10-1).*

 After the initial setup (state transfer), the nominal ID is assigned, after the other eventual component active with that ID is terminated.

 The start-up procedure works this way:
 - Flash memory is scanned searching for components
-- Each component HBF is used to populate the three structures.
+- Each component CBF is used to populate the three structures.
 - Those components are initialized as mature, so they get their nominal ID, with generation 0.

 When a new component is saved into the system, a kipc call `load_component` is invoked by the updater component pointing to that component's block: